ameerthehacker/kubelive/README.md

 kubelive --version
 ```

-Kubelive also supports shortnames for resources similar to kubectl, the below command will list services
+Kubelive also supports short names for resources similar to kubectl, the below command will list services

 ```sh
 kubectl get svc